 50. Below is a cluster of bed bugs that have set up their harborage area in the folds underneath a bed.

-52. A heavily infested couch where bed bugs are often found hiding between cushions, in seams and folds.
+52. A heavily infested couch where bed bugs are often found hiding between cushions, in seams, and folds.

-It also shows just how small they are as there are several in this screw head.
+It also shows just how small they are as there are several adults and bed bug eggs in this screw head.

 This is the area where the wall adjoins the ceiling.
-This was an infestation that had been left for a while and had grown so the usual hiding places had become a bit overcrowded, hence the bed bug poop on the ceiling.
+This was an infestation that had been left untreated and had grown so the usual hiding places had become a bit overcrowded, hence the bed bug poop on the ceiling.

 57. A close up of bed bug eggs hidden away in cardboard.